Breaking Bad (franchise): Video games

 Gilligan has stated interest in production of video games based on the Breaking Bad franchise, though he does not want the result to be a bad game such as the infamous E.T. the Extra-terrestrial.
 One idea he had was to have a game similar to the Grand Theft Auto series.
+A VR project had been in development by Firesprite, but was canceled in 2018 during early development for unknown reasons.

 Breaking Bad: Criminal Elements (2019)

-Breaking Bad: Criminal Elements was a strategy mobile video game developed by Plamee and published by FTX Games.
+Breaking Bad: Criminal Elements is a strategy mobile video game developed by Plamee and published by FTX Games.
 It was released for iOS and Android on June 6, 2019.
-The players were tasked with building their own drug empire under the wing of Walter White and Jesse Pinkman.
+The players are tasked with building their own drug empire under the wing of Walter White and Jesse Pinkman.

-The game was announced in January 2019, and was developed with close collaboration with the creators of the show so that it would feel accurate.
+The game was announced in January 2019, and was developed in close collaboration with the creators of the show so that it would feel accurate.
 Criminal Elements was loosely based on a previous attempt to bring a Breaking Bad mobile game to the market, Breaking Bad: Empire Business.
-The game received lukewarm reviews and was closed in September 2020.
+The game received mediocre reviews and was closed in September 2020.

-Fan works
+Notable fan works

 Breaking Bad – Ozymandias (2013)

-In October 2013, New York composer Sung Jin Hong announced his intentions to create an opera inspired by the Breaking Bad episode "Ozymandias".
+In October 2013, New York composer Sung Jin Hong announced his intentions to create an opera inspired by Breaking Bad episode "Ozymandias".
 The mini-opera, titled Breaking Bad – Ozymandias, premiered on January 26, 2014.
 The opera incorporates themes from both Percy Bysshe Shelley's sonnet "Ozymandias" as well as the episode that shares the same name.

 Breaking Bad: The Movie (2017)

 In 2017, French editors Lucas Stoll and Gaylor Morestin created a fan edit, simply titled Breaking Bad: The Movie, condensing the entire series into a two-hour feature film and uploaded it onto Vimeo.
 They had worked on the film for around two years prior to its release.
 However the film was soon taken down for copyright violation.
 Critic Alan Sepinwall remarked that the movie "doesn't in any way work as a standalone entity."
-In order to achieve feature film length, notable side characters like Tuco Salamanca and the Salamanca Cousins were cut entirely, and the conclusion to the Gustavo Fring story occurred off-screen.
+In order to achieve feature film length, notable side characters like Tuco Salamanca and the Salamanca Cousins were cut entirely, and the conclusion to the Gustavo Fring story occurs off-screen.

 Faking Bad (2019)

 Faking Bad is a 2019 parody musical with music, lyrics and book by Rob Gathercole based on AMC's Breaking Bad created by Vince Gilligan.
-The musical condenses the entire plot of Breaking Bad down to a one-act play that was under two hours with a heightened sense of camp and satire.
+The musical condenses the entire plot of Breaking Bad down to a one-act play in under two hours with a heightened sense of camp and satire.
 A physical release of the cast recording was available for sale at the official Breaking Bad Store in Albuquerque, New Mexico.